dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-data-quality-issues-in-numeric-fields.md

+---
+title: How to detect out-of-range numbers in data
+---
-# Detecting out-of-range numbers in data
+# How to detect out-of-range numbers in data
 Read this guide to learn how to detect numeric values that are out of an accepted range and how to raise a data quality issue.

 The data quality checks responsible for numeric values are configured in the `numeric` category in DQOps.